Yuta-Uebayashi/Lede-Project3/README.md

 - Over 20% of municipalities have an average of fewer than 100 students per elementary school.
 - In contrast, some areas near Tokyo have over 600 students per school due to rapid population growth.
-- Rural regions, especially in Tohoku, have experienced widespread school closures over the past decade.
-- In Kita-Akita City, repeated school closures have created areas where children must walk up to five hours to reach the nearest school.
+- In Tohoku, repeated school closures have created areas where children must walk up to five hours to reach the nearest school.
 - "Hard-to-access zones" — areas located more than 4 km from the nearest school — have increased by 8 percentage points over the past decade, now covering more than half of Tohoku.
-- School closures affect not only education but may also undermine disaster preparedness, as school buildings often serve as evacuation shelters.
 - Classrooms operated by a nationwide cram school chain are increasingly concentrated in major cities like Tokyo and Osaka, widening the gap in access to after-school education.

 ---